crazzfeng/sendcloud-docs/reference/ReadMeConfig/authentication.md

 ---
 # Authentication

-This documentation will guide you through setting up and managing API credentials to ensure your applications can securely access our services.
+This documentation will guide you through setting up and managing API credentials to ensure your applications can securely access Aurora SendCloud services.

 <Cards columns="2">
   <Card title="Email API Authentication" href="#email-api-authentication" icon="envelope">